-It is with great sadness that we report the death of Master George Hampel (Professor The Honourable George Hampel AM KC) on Tuesday 8 October, aged 91.
+It is with great sadness that we report the death of Master George Hampel (Professor the Honourable George Hampel AM KC) on Tuesday 8 October, aged 91.
 The Inn’s flag was flown at half-mast on Friday 11 October in his memory.

 Master Hampel was born before the Second World War and escaped with his immediate family from Poland to Russia when the Germans invaded Poland.
 Many of his extended family did not survive the Holocaust.
 Towards the end of the war he and his mother escaped from Russia to Paris and then to Australia.
 He was called to the Bar in Victoria in 1954.
 He defended John Stonehouse in his extradition proceedings in 1975 and came to London to represent him at a successful bail application in the Hight Court.
 He was a justice of the Supreme Court of Victoria from 1983 to 2000.